 Solar arrays rarely deliver their initial output after years in space.
 Micrometeoroids, radiation, and thermal cycling slowly reduce performance.
 Using the degradation and mission duration fields, the calculator projects how much power remains at end of life, helping planners decide whether to oversize arrays or schedule mission activities earlier while power is abundant.

 Depth of discharge determines how long batteries last.
 Running them to zero each orbit shortens lifespan dramatically.
 If the result shows a deficit during eclipse, engineers may add cells or limit nonessential loads to keep discharge within safe bounds.
-Monitoring state of charge also aids thermal control, since heavily cycled batteries generate heat.
+Monitoring state of charge also aids thermal control, since heavily cycled batteries generate heat and require radiator capacity.

 Low Earth orbit missions can experience dozens of eclipses daily.
 Operations teams often schedule high‑demand tasks outside eclipse periods or stagger instruments so combined loads stay below array output.
 Some spacecraft use gimbaled arrays or attitude adjustments to chase the Sun and squeeze extra watts from each orbit.